86Box/bios-tools/README.md

 * Many common file types known not to be useful, such as images, PDFs, Office documents and hardware information tool reports, are automatically discarded.
 * Interleaved ROMs are merged through a heuristic filename and string detection, which may lead to incorrect merging if the chunks to different interleaved ROMs are present in the same directory.
 * The FAT filesystem extractor relies on assumptions which may not hold true for all disk images.
-* EPA (Award), PCX (AMI) and other image formats are automatically converted to PNG if the aforementioned optional dependency is installed.
+* EPA (Award), PCX (AMI), PGX (Phoenix) and other image formats are automatically converted to PNG if the aforementioned optional dependency is installed.
 * Extraction of the following BIOS distribution formats is **not implemented** due to the use of unknown compression methods:
   * ICL `.LDB`